midonet/midonet/tools/tbb-2017_U6/README.mido.md

 The complete sources can be downloaded at https://github.com/01org/tbb.

-For midonet, we have taken the source from release 2017_U6, compiled a shared library and included the includes and the shared library in our source tree.
+For midonet x86_64, we have taken the source from release 2017_U6, compiled a shared library and included the includes and the shared library in our source tree.